vmware-archive/raet/README.md

 Separating the asynchrounous event over network transport function from the message queue management allows independant tuning at scale of each function.

-Moreover most if not all of the MQ services that we are familiar with are based on TCP/IP which due to the way it handles connection setup and teardown as well as failed connections in order to support streams tends to add high latency to the network communications and is not well suited for the asynchronous nature of distibuted event driven application communications.
+Moreover, most if not all of the MQ services that we are familiar with are based on TCP/IP which due to the way it handles connection setup and teardown as well as failed connections in order to support streams tends to add high latency to the network communications and is not therefore not well suited for the asynchronous nature of distibuted event driven application communications.

-Whereas UDP/IP has low latency and is connectionless so it scales better, its drawback is lack of reliability.
-So a tuned transport protocol would add reliability without sacrificing latency and scalability.
+Because UDP/IP has lower latency and is connectionless, it scales better, but it has the serious drawback that it is not reliable.
+What it needed is a tuned transport protocol adds reliability to UDP/IP without sacrificing latency and scalability.
 A transactioned protocol, is much more appropriate for providing reliablity to asynchronous event transport than a streaming protocol.
-So adding transactions to UDP appears to advantageous vis a vis TCP/IP.

 In addition, because most MQ services are based on TCP/IP they tend to also use HTTP and therefore TLS/SSL for secure communications.
 While using HTTP provides